Active Learning with Task-Driven Representations for Messy Pools: Related Work

 \section{Related Work}

-Previous works on active learning with messy, uncurated pools have primarily focused on developing new acquisition strategies \citep{GALAXY, SIMILAR, zhang2023algorithm, nuggehalli2023direct, russakovsky2015imagenet}, neglecting the importance of using a model that incorporates information from the unlabelled data in a way that accounts for the messiness of the pool.
+Previous works on active learning with messy, uncurated pools have primarily focused on developing new acquisition strategies \citep{GALAXY, SIMILAR, zhang2023algorithm, nuggehalli2023direct, russakovsky2015imagenet}, neglecting the importance of using a model that incorporates information from the unlabelled data.
 Indeed, they have mainly used fully supervised models, with some approaches initialising their model with weights pre--trained on ImageNet in a fully supervised fashion or from foundations models such as CLIP \citep{radford2021learning, deepOpenActiveLearning, nuggehalli2023direct}.
-We compare with these alternatives in Section \ref{sec:foundation_models} and find they significantly underperform compared to using representations trained on the pool.
+We compare with these alternatives in \S\ref{sec:foundation_models} and find they significantly underperform compared to using representations trained on the pool.

-\looseness=-1 On the other hand, various work have considered using semi--supervised models in active learning \citep{SSLAL2, ALPretrainedLLM, SSLAL4, SSLAL5, sener2017active, yehuda2022active, luth2023navigating}, with several works showing supervised models significantly lagging behind semi--supervised ones in terms of downstream performance \citep{semi_epig, TypiClust, yehuda2022active}.
-In general, there have been questions raised about the benefits of active learning when semi--supervised models are used: many acquisition strategies designed for fully supervised models having been shown to no longer provide reliable gains over random acquisition in the semi-supervised setting~\citep{sener2017active, yehuda2022active, luth2023navigating, chan2021marginal, bhatnagar2020pal, ebrahimi2020minimax, gao2020consistency}.
-However, \cite{semi_epig} recently showed that EPIG does reliably outperform random acquisition, as well as various other acquisition strategies, in this setting, using their unsupervised representation learning approach.
+\looseness=-1 On the other hand, various work have considered using semi--supervised models in active learning \citep{SSLAL2, ALPretrainedLLM, SSLAL4, SSLAL5, sener2017active, yehuda2022active, luth2023navigating}, with several works showing supervised models significantly lagging behind semi--supervised ones in downstream performance \citep{semi_epig, TypiClust, yehuda2022active}.
+In general, there have been questions raised about the benefits of active learning when semi--supervised models are used: many acquisition strategies designed for fully supervised models have been shown to no longer provide reliable gains over random acquisition in the semi-supervised setting~\citep{sener2017active, yehuda2022active, luth2023navigating, chan2021marginal, bhatnagar2020pal, ebrahimi2020minimax, gao2020consistency}.
+However, \citet{semi_epig} recently showed that EPIG does reliably outperform random acquisition, as well as various other acquisition strategies, in this setting, using their unsupervised representation learning approach.